somnambulist-tech/web-api-skeleton/readme.md

 The following docker services are pre-configured for development:

- * PostgreSQL 12
  * Redis
- * RabbitMQ 3.7 + management console
- * DNSmasq
- * Traefik 1.7
  * PHP 7.3 running php-pm 2.X

-Test config includes all services to successfully run tests, excluding DNS and Traefik.
+Test config includes all services to successfully run tests.

 Release / production only defines the app as it is intended to be deployed into a cluster.